roman-milk/roman-milk.github.io/vanessas-dissonance.md

  "Aaahhh! ...
 Yaaahhh! ...
 Ooouuuhhh! ...
 Aaarrggh!"

  Vanessa only responded with even louder screams.
 The tingling sensations rushed up from her crotch.
 Halfway to her mind, they intermixed with the excruciating pain from her breasts until a completely new dimension of bliss exploded in her head.
-Report_Story #2